Hi Guys, I am Rahul Gawale. I would like to share my experience and Persistent coding questions asked in Persistent Systems Ltd.

 There may be questions like finding the name of persons from a table whose salary is the second highest?

 Suppose table schema is emp(eid, ename, mngrid).
 Write a query to display the name of the manager with respect to every employee.

-As we are traversing one way, the time complexity of this algorithm is O(n), where n is the number of elements in the linked list.
+O(n), where n is the number of elements in the linked list.

 Not necessary, you will be asked for the same questions.
 So always prepare yourself to solve the most common coding questions asked in the interview.